Re-anchoring Quantum Monte Carlo with Tensor-Train Sketching: Convergence Analysis of cp-AFQMC

 \subsubsection{Convergence analysis of the energy}

 In this section, we analyze how the mixed energy estimator converges to the ground-state energy in one step of cp-AFQMC.
-We want to show that the variance of the cp-AFQMC is controlled by $\abs{c_\perp/c_0}$.
-When $\abs{c_\perp/c_0}$ gets smaller, the variance of the energy gets smaller, i.e. the convergence of cp-AFQMC behaves like a vanilla power-iteration.
-In an ideal case where $\abs{c_\perp/c_0}=0$, i.e. the trial function is exactly the ground-state wavefunction $\Psi_\mathrm{tr}=\Psi_0$, there is a zero-variance principle
+We want to show that the variance of cp-AFQMC is controlled by $\abs{c_\perp/c_0}$.
+When $\abs{c_\perp/c_0}$ gets smaller, the variance of the energy gets smaller, i.e. the convergence of cp-AFQMC behaves like a vanilla power iteration.
+In an ideal case where $\abs{c_\perp/c_0}=0$, i.e., the trial function is exactly the ground-state wavefunction $\Psi_\mathrm{tr}=\Psi_0$, there is a zero-variance principle.
+Thus, we are motivated to improve the trial wavefunction in Algorithm~\ref{alg:cp-AFQMC+TT} to reduce the variance in ground-state energy estimation.

-We first state a lemma that characterizes the propagation of a walker when applying the exact operator $e^{-\Delta\tau H}$ instead of $\widetilde{B}_k^{(n)}(\vec{x})$:
+We first state a lemma that characterizes the propagation of a walker when applying the exact operator $e^{-\Delta\tau H}$ instead of $\widetilde{B}_k^{(n)}(\vec{x})$.

 \begin{lemma} We further decompose the trial wavefunction as

 and decompose the walker as

 Assume $c_0c_0^\prime \ne 0$.
 In addition, we assume that the trial wavefunction satisfies: